davorg/dmp/chapters/chapter10.md

 Handlers can be set to process a large number of XML constructs.
-The most obvious ones are the start and end of an XML element or character data, but you can also set handlers for the XML declaration, various DTD definitions, XML comments, proc- essing instructions, and any other construct that you find in an XML document.
+The most obvious ones are the start and end of an XML element or character data, but you can also set handlers for the XML declaration, various DTD definitions, XML comments, processing instructions, and any other construct that you find in an XML document.

 You set handlers either by using the Handlers parameter when you